demergent-labs/kybra/README.md

 #### text

-The Python type `str` corresponds to the [Candid type text](https://internetcomputer.org/docs/current/references/candid-ref#type-text) and will become a [Python str](https://docs.python.org/3/library/stdtypes.html#textseq) at runtime.
+The Python type `str` and the Kybra type `text` both correspond to the [Candid type text](https://internetcomputer.org/docs/current/references/candid-ref#type-text) and will become a [Python str](https://docs.python.org/3/library/stdtypes.html#textseq) at runtime.

 Python: